hossam-create/Mnbara-Platform/docs/product/PRODUCT_BEHAVIOR_UX_RULES.md

 ### Decision Visibility
 ```
 "Why am I seeing this?"
-→ Not applicable on home (no algorithmic content)
+â†’ Not applicable on home (no algorithmic content)
 ```

 ---